Furqan2001/Furqan2001/README.md

 # 💫 About Me:
 I am a Full Stack Software Engineer with extensive experience working at early stage startups where I developed scalable production grade applications.
+I thrive in fast paced and consumer focused environments where I can deliver high impact features that directly shape the user experience.

 ## 🌐 Socials: